 During this challenging period, it is a chore to think about what to eat for each meal every day.
 There are days when we just want to stay in and settle our meals in the easiest way possible.
 Here are some food products across different cuisines which are delicious yet easy to prepare to save you from the hassle of cleaning up after cooking or stepping out to queue for your takeaway.
-Take note and stock them up on your next trip to the supermarket!
+Take a note and stock them up easily from an online asian supermarket!

 1. Ajinomoto’s frozen gyoza and shumai